To offer transparent and seamless access to

 - The student reviews the accommodations with the Director of Student Wellness prior to or at the beginning of each semester during which the student wishes to receive accommodations.

-Please see the disability handbook below for more details about the accommodation process at Haywood Community College.
+Please see the Disability Services Handbook below for more details about the accommodation process at Haywood Community College.

 Please be aware of the attendance policy located in the HCC Catalog on our Publications page.